bettersg/foodcarboncalculator/README.md

 1) On the root directory, the following command will start the Node server with nodemon.

     `yarn workspace @foodcarboncalculator/backend start`

+1) For API documentation, please visit the readme on the /package/backend folder
 ---
 ### Lint app